Trend Chart & Historical Volume Data

 It's pretty easy if you have the right data.

-Do you show trend data for all keyword searches?
+Can you show trend data for all search queries?

 Google Trends only shows the trend data for searches that have some significant search volume.
 They don't publish what this minimum number is, and we've not been able to figure out why some medium volume keywords are not shown in Google Trends, while some low volume keywords are shown.